coderofsalvation/Gexpress/README.md

 ## RESTFUL-ish

-Webtraffic to Google Appscript Webapps are limited in many ways.
+Webtraffic to Google Appscript Webapps are limited/secured in many ways.
-Why?
-Because hackers.
-This forces Gexpress to expose endpoints in a slightly different way.
+However, the upside is: free security + free https! =) Anyways, this forces Gexpress to expose endpoints in a slightly different way:

 #### Authenticated endpoints